 Coexistence between unsynchronised Micro BSs and Macro BSs –Study #1

-In Annex A6.1 the interference between Micro and Macro BSs are studied.
-For the Macro-cellular network the BSs have an output power (TRP) of 51 dBm and 500m ISD while the BS in the Micro BS network has an output power (TRP) of 40 dBm and an ISD of 166m.
+In Annex A6.1 the interference between Micro and Macro BSs is studied.
+For the Macro-cellular network the BSs have an output power (TRP) of 51 dBm and 500 m ISD while the BS in the Micro BS network has an output power (TRP) of 40 dBm and an ISD of 166 m.
 The impact on both types of BS is studied.
-The distance between aggressor and victim BS varies, but for the closest pair the distance is 30m.
+The distance between aggressor and victim BS varies, but for the closest pair the distance is 30 m.

-The propagation between BSs is modelled using the UMa model and this model has a random component.
-We study performance of one specific realisation of the BS-BS propagation.
+The propagation between BSs is modelled using the Urban Macro (UMa) model and this model has a random component.
+Performance of one specific realisation of the BS-BS propagation is studied.
 This is the best way to model the situation in practical deployments since the BS-BS propagation will not vary over time.
-According to the study, in order to limit the throughput loss to maximum 5% theACIR (adjacent channel interference ratio) between the networks has to be around 60 dB to protect the Micro BS network and 45 dB to protect the Macro-cellular network..
+According to the study, in order to limit the throughput loss to maximum 5% the required ACIR (adjacent channel interference ratio) between the networks has to be around 60 dB to protect the Micro BS network and 45 dB to protect the Macro-cellular network for typical deployments.
 For the most sensitive pair of BS, the ones with 30m separation, the ACIR has to be between 50 dB and 70 dB to protect the Micro BS network and between 45 dB and 60 dB to protect the Macro-cellular network.

-Considering that the standard has an ACIR of slightly less than 45 dB, it can be concluded that there are a few cases, i.e. deployment scenarios, where standard equipment will result in less than 5% throughput loss, but in the majority of cases the losses are larger.
-This indicates that for this type of scenarios synchronisation is needed.
+Considering that the ECC baseline gives defined standard requires an ACIR of slightly less than 45 dB, it can be concluded that there are a few cases, i.e. deployment scenarios, where standard equipment will result in less than 5% throughput loss, but in the majority of cases the losses are larger.
+In these scenarios synchronisation will be an effective interference mitigation technique.

 Coexistence between unsynchronised Micro BSs and Macro BSs – Study #2